shelly-hub/Home_Sales/README.md

 ## Results
 Cache does output half of the time taken from original query.

-Partion on data that does not have relationships in the query delay the output.
+Partioning data that does not have relationships in the query delay the output.

 ## Reference
 GROUP BY and FILTER.(N.D.).Data World.
 Retrieved on 03/8/2023, from <https://docs.data.world/documentation/sql/concepts/intermediate/GROUP_BY.html>